solo-io/gloo/docs/content/operations/debugging_gloo/_index.md

 ```

 ### The VirtualService, Gateway, and Proxy resource
-One of the first places to look is the Gloo configurations: {{< protobuf name="gateway.solo.io.VirtualService" display="VirtualService">}}, {{< protobuf name="gateway.solo.io.Gateway" display="Gateway">}}, and {{< protobuf name="gloo.solo.io.Proxy" display="Proxy">}}.
+One of the first places to look is the Gloo Edge configurations: {{< protobuf name="gateway.solo.io.VirtualService" display="VirtualService">}}, {{< protobuf name="gateway.solo.io.Gateway" display="Gateway">}}, and {{< protobuf name="gloo.solo.io.Proxy" display="Proxy">}}.
 For example, when you specify routing configurations, you do that in `VirtualService` resources.
 Ultimately, these resources get compiled down into the `Proxy` resource which ends up being the source of truth of the configuration for the control plane that is served over xDS to Envoy.
 Your best bet is to start by checking the `Proxy` resource:

 ```bash
 kubectl get proxy gateway-proxy -n gloo-system -o yaml